English literature: Anglo-Saxon England: Old English literature (449–1066)

-High & Late Middle Ages (1066-1485)

-Middle English literature (1066–1485)
+High and Late Middle Ages: Middle English literature (1066–1485)

 After the Norman Conquest of England in 1066, the written form of the Anglo-Saxon language became less common.
 Under the influence of the new aristocracy, French became the standard language of courts, parliament, and polite society.
 As the invaders integrated, their language and literature mingled with that of the natives, and the Norman dialects of the ruling classes became Anglo-Norman.
 From then until the 12th century, Anglo-Saxon underwent a gradual transition into Middle English.
 Political power was no longer in English hands, so that the West Saxon literary language had no more influence than any other dialect and Middle English literature was written in many dialects that corresponded to the region, history, culture, and background of individual writers.

 In this period religious literature continued to enjoy popularity and Hagiographies were written, adapted and translated: for example, The Life of Saint Audrey, by Eadmer.
 During the writing of Ormulum (c.
 1150 – c.
 1180), the blending of both Old English and Anglo-Norman elements in English are highlighted for the first time, marking the beginning of the Middle English period.
 Afterwards, Layamon in Brut adapted the Norman-French of Wace to produce the first English-language work to present the legends of King Arthur and the Knights of the Round Table.
 It was also the first historiography written in English since the Anglo-Saxon Chronicle.